-Lance Campers debuts the 2016 Lance 975, a ten-foot, four-inch truck camper with a full-wall slide out and a dry bath.
-Lance also teases a new short-bed half-ton model.
+Lance Campers debuts the Lance 975, a ten-foot, four-inch truck camper with a full-wall slide out and a dry bath.
+Lance also teases a new short-bed half-ton camper.

 Many truck enthusiasts have long wished for the ultimate truck; a Ford truck body, Ram Cummins diesel engine, and a GM Allison transmission.
 This imagined Franken-truck would incorporate what some believe are the best elements from the big three truck manufacturers.